yegor256/blog/_drafts/_better.md

 which means merging and auto-testing, compiling and packaging for multiple platforms, staging and acceptance testing, bug reporting, metrics collecting, A/B testing, stress and load testing, deploying to production, and even reporting to investors.
-Modern software development lifecycle is a giant <del>mess</del> show.
+Modern software development life cycle is a giant <del>mess</del> show.
 Do you know how it all works?
 You don't?
 You don't care?
 You are not a senior developer.

 **Open Your Sources**.
 Like I said in my talk [_How Bright Is Your Future?_](https://www.youtube.com/watch?v=IGbteQpTNCA) at RigaDevDays, the future of software will almost entirely be open source.
-The amount of code companies keep proprietary is decreasing every year.
+The amount of code that companies keep proprietary is decreasing every year.
 You have to be an open source advocate if you want to be successful.
 If you are still [afraid]({% pst 2015/dec/2015-12-22-why-dont-you-contribute-to-open-source %}), or don't have time, [reconsider]({% pst 2017/may/2017-05-30-why-contribute-to-open-source %}).